-Hint A demondent device Before he began his career as an artist, Bearden received a degree in education. ΡC A dependent clause often begins with before, after, or until.
-Phrases can also begin 2 After college, he worked as a social worker in New York City. ΡC with these words, but phrases cannot have both a subject and 3 He studied the works of many European artists, including Picasso and Matisse. ΡC a predicate.
-4 Bearden also studied African art and Chinese landscape paintings. ΡC
+- Before he began his career as an artist, Bearden received a degree in education. - After college, he worked as a social worker in New York City. - He studied the works of many European artists, P C including Picasso and Matisse. - 4 Bearden also studied African art and Chinese P C landscape paintings.